yeyuxmf/auto_tooth_arrangement/README.md

 # Difficult issues:
 1.Orthodontics: The collision between teeth is undoubtedly a crucial point, and what constraints should be established to 100% avoid tooth collisions in the dental alignment results.
 The occlusion and coverage between teeth are all worth in-depth consideration.

 2.I hope to have like-minded friends to discuss together.
-Leave QQ for easy communication.
+Leave QQ or wechat for easy communication.

 # Appendix1